dressedwind/Console-rpg-game/README.md

 # Simple Console Game

 This is a simple console game developed in C++ using the ncurses library.
-In this game, the player controls the character and moves it around the screen using the arrow keys.

 ## Requirements